What Makes Car Insurance Cheap in 2026

 How to Get Cheap Car Insurance for New Drivers:

-Stay on a parent's policy: Adding a teen to a parent's existing policy costs far less than purchasing separate coverage.
-The multi-car and family discounts significantly reduce the marginal cost.
+- Stay on a parent's policy: The multi-car and family discounts significantly reduce the marginal cost vs. a standalone policy.

-Maintain excellent grades: Good student discounts of 8-20% reward GPAs of 3.0 or higher.
-This can save $500-1,000 annually for teen drivers.
+- Maintain excellent grades: Good student discounts of 10–25% reward GPAs of 3.0 or higher.

-Consider usage-based programs: Young drivers who demonstrate safe driving habits through telematics can earn substantial discounts, counteracting age-based rate increases.
+- Consider telematics programs: Young drivers who demonstrate safe habits through programs like State Farm's Steer Clear can earn substantial discounts that counteract age-based rate increases.

 High-Risk Drivers